klauspost/connect-compress/README.md

 With `OptAllowMultithreadedCompression` all cores can used for a roughly linear speed improvement.

 Decompression will usually be limited at around 1000MB/s.

+`OptSmallWindow` has no effect on Snappy, since it is limited to 64KB window already.

 ## S2